 Now as a nursing student in the accelerated second-degree program hosted at the St. Petersburg campus, Lut is hopeful that studying and training to be a nurse will give him a second career that will help and heal others.

-Classically trained in ballet at the renowned Bolshoi Ballet Academy in Moscow, Lut came to the United States at age 18 and toured with several different dance companies before landing a character role in Cirque du Soleil show La Nouba.
+Classically trained in ballet at the renowned Bolshoi Ballet Academy in Moscow, Lut came to the United States at age 18 and toured with several different dance companies before landing a character role in the Cirque du Soleil show La Nouba.

 The contemporary circus show featured colorful acrobats, dramatic dancers, and other artistic performers.
 The show was based at Disney Springs in Orlando and ran for 19 years before shutting down in 2017.

-Lut spent two and a half years at La Nouba, performing in the role of a sad Pierrot clown.
+Lut spent three and a half years at La Nouba, performing in the role of a sad Pierrot clown.
 His character meets the lost ballerina, and the love that they have for each other transforms in the story line.
 The duo were considered the Romeo and Juliet of the show.

 Coincidentally, his ballerina dance partner also graduated from the famed ballet school in Moscow.